 Embroidery is an excellent way to brand bags, caps, clothing and other textile products.
 Offering a high perceived value and branding quality which can’t be matched by other processes.

-Please keep in mind the available decoration area on each item so that whatever we brand is clear with a legible font size.
+Please keep in mind the available branding area on each item so that whatever we brand is clear with a legible font size.

-We’re here to help so get in touch and we’ll answer any questions you may have regarding the best branding process for each product.
+We hope you find these Branding Guidelines useful.
+We’re here to help so feel free to contact us and we’ll answer any questions you may have regarding the best branding process for each product.